Despite Pullman and Moscow being two prominent border towns on the Palouse, a recent rift has formed between them — marijuana.

 “Maybe not always, but … that’s what I’ve seen,” Blaker said.

-Another concern is raised with the idea that mind-altering drugs may stunt the growth of a developing brain.
+Another concern is raised with the idea that mind-altering drugs may stunt the growth of developing brains.

 “When you’re younger, your mental capacity and the way your brain waves work are still developing,” Blaker said.
 “Any type of substance that alters your brain to any degree can change that and make it harder for you for the rest of your life.”